January 6 Capitol insurrection film ‘J6’ in works - NewsBreak

 (NEXSTAR) – Just over a year after the deadly attack on the U.S. Capitol on Jan.
 6, 2021, a film based on the events is in the works, Deadline reported Thursday.
 The project, titled “J6” has some big names attached, including writer/director Billy Ray (Showtime’s “The Comey Rule”) and director Adam McKay (2021’s “Don’t Look Up”).

 Deadline reports Ray will direct, choosing to pursue the project after interviewing congresspeople who were inside the Capitol during the events, as well as Capitol police officers.
-The script is expected to be sent out to studios shortly while financing is gathered.Jan.
-6 panel subpoenas Rudy Giuliani, Sidney Powell
+The script is expected to be sent out to studios shortly while financing is gathered.Far-right extremists shift online strategies

 Both Ray and McKay (who will produce “J6,” along with others) have a roster of based-on-true-events films.
 Ray has written 2013’s “Captain Phillips” and 2019’s “Richard Jewell,” while McKay wrote and directed 2015’s “The Big Short” and 2018’s “Vice.”